jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

   - Internal-only VPC
   - VPC peering

+###### Design patterns for VPCs

+VPC Flow Logs are an AWS feature that lets you capture information about the IP traffic going to and from network interfaces in your Amazon Virtual Private Cloud (VPC).
+They’re extremely useful for security analysis, troubleshooting connectivity issues, and auditing traffic patterns.
+A VPC Flow Log records details such as:

+- Source and destination IP addresses
+- Ports
+- Protocol (e.g., TCP, UDP, ICMP)
+- Traffic direction (inbound/outbound)
+- Action (ACCEPT or REJECT)
+- Bytes and packets transferred
+- Timestamps

+- Where You Can Enable Flow Logs > You can enable flow logs at different levels:
+  - `VPC level` – Captures all traffic within a VPC.
+  - `Subnet level` – Captures traffic for all network interfaces in a subnet.
+  - `Network Interface (ENI) level` – Captures traffic for a specific instance or interface.

+- Where Flow Logs Are Stored > Flow logs can be published to:
+  - `Amazon CloudWatch Logs` – for real-time monitoring and queries.
+  - `Amazon S3` – for long-term storage and analytics (e.g., with Athena).
+  - `Amazon Kinesis Data Firehose` – for streaming analytics.

+- How to Enable `VPC Flow Logs`
+- Go to VPC `Console` > `Your VPCs`.
+- Select a `VPC` > choose `Actions` > Create `flow log`.
+- Choose:
+  - Filter: `All`, `Accept`, or `Reject`
+  - Destination: `CloudWatch Logs`, `S3`, or `Kinesis`
+  - IAM role (if `CloudWatch` or `Kinesis`)
+  - Click Create `flow log`.

 ##### [Elastic Load Balancing](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/networking-services.html)

 Elastic Load Balancing (ELB) is an AWS service that automatically distributes incoming traffic across multiple targets — such as EC2 instances, containers, IP addresses, or Lambda functions — to ensure high availability, fault tolerance, and scalability of your application.